LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 ### 8.1 Minimum Team Requirement

 - The league will officially begin with a minimum of 7 registered teams
-- Details will be announced before every season
+- Details and season rules will be announced before every season

 ### 8.2 Staff Participation in Games